 In the end, we discovered that Montecore had lung cancer.
-Sadly, he succumbed to the disease in March of this year.
+Sadly, he succumbed to the disease in March of 2017.
 But right until the very end of his life – he passed away just a few weeks before his 19th birthday – he had a wonderful quality of life, and enjoyed licking coconut oil as a treat.

 Therapeutic-Grade Coconut Oil